martinzi/ot-br-posix/src/rest/README.md

 The list of Thread network devices is provided as JSON:API collection on the devices resource `/api/devices`.
 The collection provides collection items of type `threadDevice`, one per active Thread device found during discovery.
 The `threadDevice` items shall serve as an inventory of devices and provide primarily static information, in particular a static `deviceId` for each device with some key attributes allowing to identify the device.
 The collection may contain devices that became inactive.
 It is discovered, updated, or deleted on-demand.

-The Thread Border Router learns the list of network devices from the active network and returns the full collection or individual items in response to GET requests.
-The collection may be updated or deleted by a client on request, see section `api/actions` below.
+The Thread Border Router learns the list of network devices on-demand from the active network and returns the full collection or individual items in response to GET requests.
+The collection may be updated or deleted by a client on request, see `updateDeviceCollectionTask` in section `api/actions` below.
 A DELETE request to `/api/devices` removes the cached collection.

 #### Device identification